iDayDayPlus/iDayDayPlus.github.io/index.md

 - I was born in Xianyang, China in 1997.
 I obtained my M.Sc. and B.Eng. from ETH Zurich and Xi'an Jiaotong University, respectively.
 I am a researcher working in cutting-edge integrated circuits and sensor technology.

 - You can find my publications on [Google Scholar](https://scholar.google.com/citations?user=SiProigAAAAJ&hl=en&oi=sra) or [Research Gate](https://www.researchgate.net/profile/Zhikai-Huang).
+A detailed CV can be find [here](https://hzk.dayday.plus/cv.html)

 ## Research Interest